The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galápagos Islands: Allie Almario of Premier Tours.

 Best large ship

 The Santa Cruz II.
-With 90 passengers, the ratio is usually one guide to just 11 guests, and the majority of cabins are inter-connected and have convertible beds (king beds can be made into two twins, for example).
-There is also a small infirmary on board.
+With 90 passengers, the ratio is usually one guide to just 11 guests, and the majority of cabins are inter-connected and have convertible beds (king beds that can be made into two twins, for example).

-Best ships for families
+Best ship for families

-The 100-passenger Legend is one of the few Galapagos ships to offer the elusive quad suite, which holds up to four people.
+The 100-passenger Legend is one of the few Galápagos ships to offer the elusive quad suite, which holds up to four people.

-Cabin worth the splurge
+Cabins worth the splurge

 Prone to seasickness?